Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 - <sub>[Why people believe they can’t draw - and how to prove they can | Graham Shaw | TEDxHull](https://www.youtube.com/watch?v=7TXEZ4tP06c)</sub>
 - <sub>[How to draw to remember more | Graham Shaw | TEDxVienna](https://www.youtube.com/watch?v=gj3ZnKlHqxI)</sub>

 <sub>The above two talks by *Graham Shaw* are among the old ones that I re-watched today.
 The first time I watched them, I wasn't sure if I would ever need them for motivating myself.
-But yes, now, I needed them the most.
-Yesterday, as I was struggling with drawing anything at all, I decided to take some help today.</sub>
+But yes, now, I needed them the most.</sub>

+<sub>Yesterday, I was not able to draw anything at all, so, I decided to take some help today (yes, those videos above).</sub>

-<sub>These are some things I drew following the talks..
+<sub>These are some things I drew following those talks.
 I know they are some really bad drawings, but *it's ok*.
-Remember, I was late because I was struggling with this in the morning.
-So, I appreciate whatever I did.</sub>
+Remember, I was late in the morning.
+Yes, because I was struggling with these in the morning.
+So, I appreciate whatever I got now.</sub>

 ![doodle](/assets/doodle-1.jpeg)

 ![doodle](/assets/doodle-2.jpeg)

 - <sub>Then I watched this ted talk, [The first 20 hours -- how to learn anything | TEDxCSU](https://www.youtube.com/watch?v=5MgBikgcWnY) by *Josh Kaufman*.
-And I did some (artsy) note-taking here too.
-It sums up my learnings.</sub>
+And I tried doing some (artsy) note-taking here too.
+Althought it turned out real bad, but it sums up my learnings.</sub>

 <sub>*(really bad handwriting alerts!!!)*</sub>